deadeert/DWARF-SH33T/README.md

 My purpose here is to help beginners like me to investigate that kind of stuff.
 Emulation worst nothing, but it is better than nothing to start.

+##TODO

+Handle branch (SKIP/ BRANCH) insn on emulator.
+What to do with conditional branch with symbolized entry?
+Implement wtf insn such PIECE on emulator.

 ##BUG

 LIT8 insn is not working, so it will put 0 instead handy isn't ?
+Careful with insn that handle (S)LEB128.
+Insn size change according the size of the converted entry.
+Not tested so can trigger disassembly bug.

 ##Beautiful screenshot